CougarBellinger/FinalProject-GAME351/README.md

 Graveyard Area Bug: The character currently cannot walk into the graveyard.
 This will be addressed in future updates.
 Damage Issue: Only one weapon currently does damage CutScene Issue: Camera does not pan around the map
+Win Condition: No Win condition.
+Infinite Spawn with no end

 **How to Play**